 Featured Local Photographer: Dave Ness

-We welcome former Liberty Station neighbor and stand-out impressionistic photographer, Dave Ness to the walls of MK Envision Galleries for our Fall Exhibit.
+We welcome former Liberty Station neighbor and fine art photographer, Dave Ness to the walls of MK Envision Galleries for our Fall Exhibit.
 His exhibit entitled "Spirit of the Wave" includes 14 impressionistic pieces that capture our imaginations and the essence of waves.
 His work is printed on gallery quality canvas and each piece is hand wrapped by Dave himself.
 Many of his pieces are offered as triptychs.

 Our lives are filled with noise, clutter, “emergencies”, deadlines, and rapid fire decisions.
 While some of these are necessary, there is a need for a balance, a grounding force, to keep life in perspective.
 The prospect of bringing some calm to an otherwise busy life is my driving influence.

 In Dave's words, "I've always liked capturing images and sharing them.
 There are countless scenes to capture.
 When I think about why I capture the ones I do, I believe the statement above says it all. "

 Dave's background is not that of a typical artist.
 With an Electrical Engineering degree and an MBA he moved from Engineering, to Marketing and Sales and eventually to CEO of an electronic instrumentation company.
 He is grateful for his technical background as he considers capturing compelling images is part technical (left brain) and part artistic (right brain).
 His training allows him to understand the technical aspects of the camera and optics with a comfort level which allows him to then solely focus on the artistic side of this art.